 - Short-cuts and bookmarks – we’ve setup several sites as bookmarks and short-cuts and keep the kids in these urls.
 While their little fingers often click to find another site – we always redirect them back to our approved sites.

 As much as I hate micro-managers, I’ve become a micro-managing parent when it comes to the digital space.
 Part of my job is working with teen girls in social media.
 The lack of understanding of how PUBLIC they are and how what they put online has a lasting effect does not seem to phase most teens.
 While I am sure my kids will make mistakes, we’re going to at least try to get them started on the right foot.

 Something that I want for my kids is no fear of technology.
 I honestly believe they have the knowledge to do things because they don’t know they can’t.
 They will try, ask and learn how to do something because they just know it can be done.

 While my parents may have a hard time downloading pictures off of a camera or setting up a printer, teaching my children to do these things while they are young will only help leverage their knowledge and build their motivation to learn more.
 Hence the difference between a digital native and a digital immigrant.

 Yes, I’ve learned a lot of what I know (or think I know) from the internet, but somethings should be taught by parents.
 With Google at my kids’ fingertips they can learn things way before i’m ready.
 We have to be prepared for this.
 I don’t want to limit my kids abilities BUT – I think knowledge of certain things at a young age needs to be limited.

 Our daughter loves Tinkerbell – so when innocently searching FAIRY GAMES – she came across some interesting web sites.
 One of those web sites gave her computer a lovely virus.

 We now use Open DNS.
-This allows us to put limits on what they can see and access online.
+This allows us to put limits and internet boundaries on what they can see and access online.

 Tip: When setting up email for kids, don’t use their name in the address, use generic.